Modified universalism: The Rubin decision

 The momentum which was generated towards a broad modified universalism at common law was abruptly arrested in a subsequent majority decision of the Privy Council in Rubin v Eurofinance SA.
 The leading judgment was given by Lord Collins, with whom Lord Sumption and Lord Walker agreed.
 In particular they rejected Lord Hoffman's suggestion that the availability of a scheme of arrangement under domestic law made it appropriate to recognise the Chapter 11 relief from abroad.
 Lord Collins stated: "although statute law may influence the policy of the common law, it cannot be assumed, simply because there would be a statutory power to make a particular order in the case of domestic insolvency, that a similar power must exist at common law.
 So far a Cambridge Gas suggests otherwise, the Board is satisfied that it is wrong".
 Lord Collins amplified that "to apply insolvency legislation by analogy 'as if' it applied, even though it does not actually apply, would go so far beyond the traditional judicial development of the common law as to be a plain usurpation of the legislative function".

 They also rejected the earlier statements of Lord Hoffman that insolvency proceedings were, by their nature, different from civil claims.
-Accordingly, as a result of Rubin whether or not a judgment of a foreign court in insolvency proceedings will be recognised or not will depend upon the ordinary principles of recognition of foreign judgments in the law of the relevant forum - there are no special rules for insolvency proceedings.
+Accordingly, as a result of Rubin, whether or not a judgment of a foreign court in insolvency proceedings will be recognised or not will depend upon the ordinary principles of recognition of foreign judgments in the law of the relevant forum - there are no special rules for insolvency proceedings.

-Although substantially overruling his judgments, the Privy Council in Rubin described Lord Hoffman's opinion in Cambridge Gas as "brilliantly expressed" and his speech in HIH as "equally brilliant."
+Although substantially overruling his judgments, Lord Collins in Rubin described Lord Hoffman's opinion in Cambridge Gas as "brilliantly expressed" and his speech in HIH as "equally brilliant".